This section explains a few key concepts to help you use N2WS correctly.

 May require writing and maintaining backup scripts.

-Requires installing an N2WS Thin Backup Agent for Windows Servers.
+Requires installing an N2WS Thin Backup Agent or the AWS SSM Agent for Windows Servers.

 May slightly affect the performance of your application, especially for the freezing/flushing phase.